dcdpr/did-btcr2/chapters/Index.md

 Beacon Signal

-: Beacon Signals are Bitcoin transactions that spend from a ::BTCR2 Beacon:: address and include a transaction output of the format `[OP_RETURN, <32_bytes>]`.
-Beacon Signals announce one or more ::BTCR2 Updates:: and provide a means for these payloads to be verified as part of the Beacon Signal.
+: Beacon Signals are Bitcoin transactions that spend from a ::BTCR2 Beacon:: address and include a transaction output of the format `[OP_RETURN, OP_PUSH_BYTES, <32_bytes>]`.
+Beacon Signals announce one or more ::BTCR2 Updates:: and provide a means for these updates to be validated against the Beacon Signal.

 The type of the ::BTCR2 Beacon::  determines how these Beacon Signals SHOULD be constructed and processed to validate a set of ::BTCR2 Updates:: against the 32 bytes contained within the Beacon Signal.